 Task 3:

-Step 4: How to Build a Shower Niche – Waterproofing
+Step 4: How to Make a Shower Niche Waterproof

-At this stage of our build, the base of the shower niche is still the plywood subfloor, recessed about 1/4″ below the adjacent shower pan grade.
+At this stage of the build, the plywood subfloor is still exposed at the bottom of the shower niche opening (as you can see in the image).
+You can also see that the subfloor is recessed about 1/4″ below the shower pan.
 As such, it needed to be raised up to the subfloor grade before waterproofing.

 Task 1: